yuan-han-ai/yuan-han-ai.github.io/_publications/TRIM37.md

 title: "TRIM37 orchestrates renal cell carcinoma progression via histone H2A ubiquitination-dependent manner"
 collection: publications
 permalink: /publication/TRIM37
-excerpt: 'RCC microarray chips and public datasets were screened to identify novel TRIMs member as TRIM37, which was dysregulated in RCC.
-Gain or loss of functional cancer cell models were constructed, and in vitro and in vivo assays were performed to elucidate its tumorigenic phenotypes.
-Interactive network analyses were utilized to define intrinsic mechanism.'
 date: 2021-06-15
 venue: 'Journal of Experimental & Clinical Cancer Research'
 paperurl: 'http://yuan-han-ai.github.io/files/TRIM37 orchestrates renal cell carcinoma progression via histone h2a ubiquitination-dependent manner.pdf'